Surface transport security

-Unlike the aviation and maritime sectors, where security regulation is the primary responsibility of the Australian Government, surface transport security, including rail, light rail, buses, and passenger ferries, is the responsibility of the state or territory governments in which the service is located.
+Surface transport security, including rail, light rail, buses, and passenger ferries, is the responsibility of the state or territory government in which the service is located.

 The Australian Government's role is to work with state and territory governments to develop a consistent and coordinated approach to surface transport security.
-This work is primarily undertaken by the Transport Security Committee (TSC) of the Transport and Infrastructure Senior Officials' Committee (TISOC) which reports to the Standing Council of Transport and Infrastructure (SCOTI).
-This role, and the roles of the state and territory government, is set out in the Intergovernmental Agreement on Surface Transport Security (IGA) PDF: 257 KB .
+This work is primarily undertaken by the Transport Security Committee (TSC) of the Transport and Infrastructure Senior Officials' Committee (TISOC) which reports to the Transport and Infrastructure Council.
+This role, and the roles of the state and territory governments, is set out in the Intergovernmental Agreement on Surface Transport Security.
+PDF: 257 KB